usaid-cs/yesterday-i-learned/android.md

 - `adb shell dumpsys batterystats --reset` resets the battery graph.
 - The Moto E(2) is [a bitch to fix](https://www.ifixit.com/Guide/Motorola+Moto+E+2nd+Generation+Battery+Replacement/56502).
 - Not being on a stock rom while relocking your bootloader will brick the device, says [this guy](https://forum.xda-developers.com/showpost.php?p=69267541&postcount=9).
-- If your friendly local LineageOS installation complains about [having no `TERM` variable](https://jira.lineageos.org/browse/BUGBASH-556?attachmentViewMode=list), then see if adding `export TERM=xterm` to `/etc/mkshrc` helps.
+- If your friendly local LineageOS installation complains about [having no `TERM` variable](https://jira.lineageos.org/browse/BUGBASH-556?attachmentViewMode=list) in bash, then see if adding `export TERM=xterm` to `/etc/mkshrc` helps.
 The message you get is: `Error opening terminal: unknown.`
 - The Pixel has [Snapdragon 821-AB](https://www.xda-developers.com/dissecting-speed-how-oneplus-leveraged-excellent-real-world-performance/), whereas the Oneplus 3T has Snapdragon 821-AC, with a slightly higher boost frequency.
 - Face Unlock is less popular in countries like Saudi Arabia and UAE.
 - Download the SDK before attempting to compile anything.